 General enquiries or concerns about COVIDSafe

-We responded to 7 enquiries raising general issues or concerns about COVIDSafe during the reporting period, including:
+We received 10 enquiries raising general issues or concerns about COVIDSafe, including:

-- an enquiry about the legal basis of the COVIDSafe app
+- an enquiry about the changes to the Privacy Act relating to COVIDSafe

 Request to download or use COVIDSafe